 As discussed in Section 2.6, Geology and Structural Setting, there are numerous faults of Quaternary and Tertiary age in the general vicinity of the proposed dam that are most likely associated with the Rio Grande rift, many of which there is little information.
-U.S. Army Corps of Engineers design guidelines utilize an operating basis earthquake and a maximum credible earthquake.
-The operating basis earthquake is considered to be an earthquake that has a 50 percent probability of being exceeded in 100 years (or a 144-year return period).
-The maximum credible earthquake is defined as the greatest earthquake magnitude that can reasonably be expected to be generated by a specific source based on seismological and geological evidence.
+U.S. Army Corps of Engineers design guidelines utilize an operating basis earthquake and a maximum credible earthquake (MCE).
+The operating basis earthquake is considered to be an earthquake that has a 50% probability of being exceeded in 100 years (or a 144-year return period).
+The MCE is defined as the greatest earthquake magnitude that can reasonably be expected to be generated by a specific source based on seismological and geological evidence.
 For the purposes of this semi-quantitative risk assessment, a range of probabilistic loadings was considered.
-The seismic hazard curve was generated using the USGS Hazard Curve web application, which is based on 2008 mapping data.
-Based on USGS (2008) data, the peak horizontal ground acceleration for the operating basis earthquake is 0.016g, and the peak horizontal ground acceleration for an earthquake with an annual exceedance probability of 1/10,000 is 0.242g.
+The seismic hazard curve was generated using the U.S. Geological Survey (USGS) Hazard Curve web application, which is based on 2008 mapping data.
+Based on USGS (2008) data, the peak horizontal ground acceleration for the operating basis earthquake is 0.016g, and the peak horizontal ground acceleration for an earthquake with an annual exceedance probability (AEP) of 1/10,000 is 0.242g.
 This provides a basis for the general loading level.
 A site-specific seismic study has not been performed for this project.
 During the detailed design stage for this project, site specific seismic analyses of the project site will be required to evaluate the seismic performance of the proposed dam embankment and foundation during the design earthquake.
-Additional studies and analyses, including subsurface investigations, seismologic studies, and seismic analyses, including potential liquefaction analysis, will also be required.